Back to Innovation Atlas

 94% of Canadians have fixed broadband access (as of 2020), with 72% of those with access reporting download speeds of 50 megabits per second.
 The Canadian Government wants this benchmark speed available to 95% of Canadians by 2026, as it is felt that this speed is suitable for enhanced online activities.
 As we move away from metropolitan areas, home internet access drops from 95% to 88%, and as age increases, the internet usage drops (from 92% of the average Canadian, to 62% of over 75 year olds).

-API enabled Open Banking products are not yet widely available in Canada as there is currently no agreed framework in place.
 The 2018 budget announced a governmental review of the future of Open Banking, and in January 2020 the report from the Advisory Committee on Open Banking was released.
 It proposed that industry and government combined to develop a framework to introduce Open Banking to Canada.
+As part of the positioning, Open Banking was renamed to Customer Directed Finance and then to Consumer Driven Banking.

 The Digital Charter Implementation Act, 2020, set out how Canada would regulate the collection, use and disclosure of personal information for commercial activity.
 The aim was to modernise the rules in the face of impending Open Banking, and set regulations about how consumers have a right to control, edit, manage and delete information about themselves.

-Canada’s financial services industry is highly concentrated within 5 banks: The Royal Bank of Canada, The Toronto-Dominion Bank, The Bank of Nova Scotia, The Bank of Montreal and The Canadian Imperial Bank of Commerce, which combined, hold around 92% of customer deposits.
+The 5 major banks in Canada are The Royal Bank of Canada, The Toronto-Dominion Bank, The Bank of Nova Scotia, The Bank of Montreal and The Canadian Imperial Bank of Commerce, which combined, hold around 92% of customer deposits.

 Only 7% of Canadians have heard of Open Banking or consumer directed finance and 59% of potential consumers fear that Open Banking may make them more vulnerable to fraud.